manfrotto73/Eater-6502/README.md

 # Eater-6502
-This is a KiCad project that follows Ben Eater's 6502 video series.
+This is a KiCad project that follows Ben Eater's 6502 video series (https://eater.net/6502).
 I designed the PCB from Ben's schematic.

 DISCLAIMER: I am not an EE or a professional PCB designer.
 I am just a hobbyist who enjous tinkering w/ electronics and computers.
 I have no formal training.